Marine Education Association

 President-Lane Rosen, John Dewey High school, NYCDOE

-Lane Rosen is currently a NY State Licensed Biology and General Science teacher who has been teaching science for 19 years in Brooklyn, NY.
+Lane Rosen is a NY State Licensed Biology and General Science teacher who has been teaching science for 19 years in Brooklyn, NY.
 Lane has a Bachelor of Science in Biology and a Masters of Arts in Secondary Science Education from Brooklyn College.

-Lane serves as a community service site supervisor; providing community service opportunities for students.
-Lane and his students partner with multiple community organizations.
-In collaboration with Partnership for Parks, they have participated in coastal cleanups and marine environmental awareness events for over a decade along Coney Island Creek at Kaiser Park.
-His students have picked up over ten tons of marine debris recorded by the parks department.
 In 2005, Lane received an award from President Bush for his work on Project CREEK; an environmental partnership between the NY Aquarium and JDHS on coastal habitat restoration.
 In 2011, he received a Service Learning Award for Community Awareness from Mayor Bloomberg.
-Recently, he won the Educator of the Year award 2016 by Education Update.
+Recently, he won the 2016 Educator of the Year Award by Education Update.
 He is co-founder of the Brooklyn Marine STEM Education Alliance which is a collaborative group of schools working with partners in marine STEM endeavors.
 In 2017, the Brooklyn Marine STEM Education Alliance received a partnership award from the NYCDOE.

 Vice President – Informal Education, Merryl Kafka, retired, NY Aquarium